- About Us

 - Programs & Services

 This landmark accomplishment was made possible by the We Mean Green Fund (WMGF), which provides the opportunity for students, faculty, and staff to make their campus more sustainable.
 Through a proposal to the WMGF, UNT has enrolled in Denton Municipal Electric’s GreenSense Renewable Electricity Program, which will purchase Renewable Energy Credits (RECs) to cover the electricity use at the UNT main campus and UNT’s Discovery Park campus.

-The University of North Texas is enrolling in the US EPA’s Green Power Partnership, a leaderboard for institutions committed to renewable energy purchasing.
-UNT is projected to rank #1 of universities in Texas, #9 of universities nationally, and #63 of all public or private institutions.
+The University of North Texas has enrolled in the US EPA’s Green Power Partnership, a leaderboard of institutions committed to renewable energy purchasing.
+UNT ranks #1 of universities in Texas, #11 of universities nationally, and #72 of all public or private institutions!

-Beyond supporting renewable energies on campus, UNT also hopes to serve as a leader in the community and encourage others to support renewable energy.
+Beyond supporting renewable energies on campus, UNT also hopes to serve as a leader in the community and encourage others to support renewable energy!
 Denton Municipal Electric (DME) account holders are also able to enroll in the GreenSense program.
 Contact DME Utilities Customer Service at 940-349-8700 to learn more and enroll.

 How many trees would it take to sequester this much carbon?

-It is true that on-site green energy production would be ideal, however, the capital investment and logistical constraints of producing the electricity to power UNT is not feasible in the short term.
+It is true that on-site green energy production would be ideal.
+However, the capital investment and logistical constraints of producing the electricity to power UNT is not feasible in the short term.
 REC purchase allows for 100% renewable electricity immediately.

-The RECs and on site production complement one another.
-Renewable energy from UNT’s turbines and solar panels continue to provide electricity on campus, and reduce the need for energy from the grid.
+The RECs and on-site production complement one another.
+Renewable energy from UNT’s turbines and solar panels continue to provide electricity on campus and reduce the need for energy from the grid.
 The REC purchase ensures that the energy from the grid is from renewable resources.